hrbrmstr/nyt-2017-wx-temp-vis/README.md

 including the legend (which is built with a picture grob vs a plethora of ggplot2 annotation code).

+NOTE: NYT had data in &degF so the data here is in &degF;

 <img src="README_files/figure-gfm/portland_me-1.png" width="960" />

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->